PashaDolgirev/aion-transformers/README.md

 After adding a feed-forward neural network right after the multi-head attention layer (mini_transformer_p1.py), the validation error dropped further to about 2.2.
 Next, following the lecture, I stacked three Transformer blocks (each consisting of multi-head attention followed by a feed-forward network; mini_transformer_p2.py).
 Here I observed that:

-\begin{itemize}
-\item Training required many more epochs —- convergence became noticeably less efficient.
+- Training required many more epochs —- convergence became noticeably less efficient.

-\item The validation error appears roughly 0.1 higher than the training error, a sign of overfitting.
+- The validation error appears roughly 0.1 higher than the training error, a sign of overfitting.
-\end{itemize}

 This suggested the need for regularization, motivating the introduction of dropout to mitigate overfitting.
 Since learning also appeared less efficient, I subsequently added layer normalization and residual connections.